rucio/desktop/README.md

 # Rucio Desktop
 ![GitHub package.json version](https://img.shields.io/github/package-json/v/rucio/desktop?style=flat-square)

+## :warning: **rucio/desktop is not maintained**

+This repository is not maintained and has been archived.

 ## Description

 Rucio Desktop is a new and easier way to use Rucio with a modern graphical user interface.
 You can download Rucio Desktop and use it as a client or a Rucio admin.
 It provides a simpler workflow in comparision to traditional command-line interface provided by Rucio for both type of users.